Django0033/freecodecamp/responsive-web-design/applied-visual-design/adjust-the-color-of-various-element-to-complementary-colors.md

-# Adjust tho Color of Various Elements to Complementary Colors
+# Adjust the Color of Various Elements to Complementary Colors

 The Complementary Colors challenge showed that opposite colors on the color wheel can make each other appear more vibrant when placed side-by-side.
 However, the strong visual contrast can be jarring if it`s overused on a website, and can sometimes make text harder to read if it's placed on a complementary-colored background.
 In practice, one of the colors is usually dominant and the complement is used to bring visual attention to certain content on the page.